whohensee/SeeChange/docs/setup.md

 Some environmental variables are used by SeeChange.
  - `GITHUB_REPOSITORY_OWNER` is the name of your github user (used only for dockerized tests).
- - `SEECHANGE_TEST_ARCHIVE_DIR` is used to set up a local directory for test data archive.
 Usually this will point to a folder outside the SeeChange directory, where data can be downloaded and stored.
  - `SEECHANGE_CONFIG` can be used to specify the location of the main config file,